desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### Allowance

-Currently, `x/feegrant` provides the `FeeAllowanceI` and the implementations for it, like `BasicAllowance`, `AllowedMsgAllowance` and `PeriodicAllowance`.
+Currently, `x/feegrant` provides an interface `FeeAllowanceI` and the implementations for the interface like `BasicAllowance`, `AllowedMsgAllowance` and `PeriodicAllowance`.
 Each of them already have the operation process to deal with the allowance.
 We will reuse them to be the allowance object inside the `x/subspace`.

 #### Grant